-A peripherally inserted central catheter is a long, thin tube that is inserted through a vein in the arm.
+A peripherally inserted central catheter (PICC) is a long, thin tube that is put through a vein in the arm.
 The catheter is threaded through the arm vein until it reaches a larger vein close to the heart.
 This is commonly called a PICC line.

 Copyright © Nucleus Medical Media, Inc.

 PICC lines may be used for those who need:

 - Long-term medicine—and cannot take medicine by mouth

 - Fluids—but cannot drink enough to stay hydrated